l33tn00b/grr_neo_upgrade/README.md

 * Fitting the new cables (thicker heater cartridge supply cables) into the cable guide.
 * The E3D's nozzle is slightly higher than the stock nozzle.
 Printing on 3mm glass, now.
 The additional half (or so) millimetre makes up for that.
 * The Y-Endstop needs to be moved to the right.
 This is due to the new carriage being a bit wider.
 Keep the screw in its slightly rotated position towards the back of the printer.
 Else the carriage will collide with it but not trigger the endstop.
+Update: See issues for comments from the original creator of the direct drive upgrade.

 # Firmware Upgrade
 The printer comes with a repetier firmware v0.82.
 Nowadays, repetier is at v1.0.3.
 So while I was at the hotend upgrade I decided to update the firmware as well.
 The main reason was that I had to recompile anyway (because of the new thermistor included in the E3D v6).